Saturday, October 27, 2018

 That is what this palace looks like, and it's a UNESCO World Heritage Site.
 This was our view of it, as we approached.

-Buses cannot ascend the steep road, so we exited and scrambled into a Jeep caravan that was waiting for us.
+Buses cannot ascend the steep road, so we exited and scrambled into a caravan of Jeeps that was waiting for us.
+Our quest to discover the palace began with speed!
 The agile drivers swerved us higher and higher through the winding roads.
 It was a bumpy but fun ride!

 Our caravan halted in the forecourt.
 From there, our colorfully-attired group marched to the entrance gate.